 Name the cycle

-Set a start date when the cycle should go live
+Set a start date & time for when the cycle should go live

 Set an end date